PrefectHQ/prefect/docs/guides/moving-data.md

 === "GCP"

-    We recommend using specifying the service account key file contents as a string, rather than the path to the file, because that file will not be available in most production environments.
+    We recommend specifying the service account key file contents as a string, rather than the path to the file, because that file might not be available in your production environments.

     ```python
     import os